Alternative Credit

 CLEP (College Level Examination Program) Tests

-The College Level Examination Program (CLEP) is a nationally recognized standardized testing through which university credit may be earned or your proficiency in a subject verified.
+The College Level Examination Program (CLEP) is a nationally recognized standardized testing program through which university credit may be earned or your proficiency in a subject verified.

 CLEP general examinations are to be taken prior to the completion of the first semester of enrollment as a freshman at George Fox University.
 CLEP subject examinations may be taken at any time.
 This means you would receive the credit for a class rather than taking it at George Fox.
 CLEP subject examinations are not offered if you are concurrently enrolled in an equivalent course.